 We take picks based on a first come basis including sex and color, obviously that makeup is litter dependent.
-All pups come with AKC papers, shots and a two year health guarantee including hips.
+All pups come with AKC papers, shots and a full genetic health guarantee.
 We encourage new owners to visit the litter between age four weeks and eight weeks to get to know each pup and even start the bonding process.
-We require the pups to be picked up in Belgrade MT at eight weeks of age as we strongly believe in the 49 day bonding timing and as this is the perfect time for the socialization process with the new owners to begin in earnest.
+We usually require the pups to be picked up in Belgrade MT at seven weeks of age as we strongly believe in the 49 day bonding timing and as this is the perfect time for the socialization process with the new owners to begin in earnest.
 We do require all pups to be picked up by their eighth week, unless special arrangements are made.
-Price is based on the litter genetics but will vary between $900 and $1200.
+Price is based on the litter genetics but will vary between $950 and $1250.
 A deposit of $200 will hold your pick.
 Deposits are refundable if the color and sex combination you have requested is not produced.
 If the requested pick you desire is not available when you call we will add you to our pick list on a future litter.
-Or as many folks do you can simply make a deposit on a future breeding or litter in order to ensure a top pick of the litter.
+Or as many folks do you can simply make a reservation on a future breeding or litter in order to ensure a top pick of the litter.
 We will require the deposit to be made when we get a positive preg check, but a reservation will hold your place until that time.